Site Visit Process and Schedule

 The Commission recognizes that there is considerable latitude in determining procedures and methodology for site visits.
 Experience has shown that the conference method for conducting a site visit is widely favored and effective.
 Conferences are scheduled with identified administrators, faculty and students/residents at specified times.

 In addition to formal scheduled conferences, committee members may informally discuss department and division programs with chairpersons and faculty members throughout the site visit.
 In accord with CODA policy, the visiting committee chairperson will make every effort to schedule hearings with individuals or groups of individuals wishing to present information about a program.
 Program administrators are excused during conferences scheduled with faculty members, students or other invitees.

 Executive sessions of the visiting committee are a critical part of the on-site evaluation process.
-These sessions are scheduled at intervals during the day and evening and provide time for the committee to meet privately to prepare its findings and recommendations.
+These sessions are scheduled at intervals throughout the day and provide time for the committee to meet privately to prepare its findings and recommendations.

 The Commission's site visit schedules for allied, advanced and dental education programs can be downloaded below.
 The United States Department of Education (USDE) procedures require accrediting agencies to provide an opportunity for third-party comment, with respect to institutions or programs scheduled for review.
 All comments must relate to accreditation standards for the discipline and/or accreditation policies.
 All comments relative to programs being visited will be due in the Commission office no later than sixty (60) days prior to each program’s site visit to allow time for the program to respond.
 Negative comments received after the deadline of sixty (60) days prior to the site visit will be handled as a complaint.

-Comments should be submitted to: Third Party Comments, Commission on Dental Accreditation, 211 East Chicago Avenue, Chicago, IL., 60611; or faxed to 312-587-5107.
-View the entire policy on Third Party Comments in the Evaluation Policies & Procedures manual.
+Comments should be submitted to: Commission on Dental Accreditation, 211 East Chicago Avenue, Chicago, IL., 60611; or faxed to 312-587-5107.
+View the entire policy on Third Party Comments in the Evaluation & Operational Policies & Procedures manual.